SuleimanFarah/sunpy/Home:-Release-Checklist.md

 ```
 towncrier --version vX.Y.Z
 ```
-if it's a rc release do not select the option to delete the changelog files.
-We release full changelogs for all rcs.
+if it's a rc release do not do this, the changelog is only rendered in the documentation for per-releases.

 - [ ] Commit the changes
 ```